 The Optional Package defines specific kinds of additional functionality when vendors are ready to provide the functionality and programmers are ready to use the functionality.
 WebSphere Application Server - Express supports the JDBC 2.0 Optional Package and implements connection pooling.
 Therefore, application components can be coded to make efficient use of database connection resources.
 The JDBC 2.0 Optional Package classes and interfaces are located in the javax.sql package that is shipped with each JDBC driver.
-You can use these classes and interfaces are located in the javax.sql package that is components by using this import statement: import javax.sql.; WebSphere Application Server - Express uses JNDI caching.
+You can use these classes and interfaces in your application components by using this import statement: import javax.sql.\;

+WebSphere Application Server - Express uses JNDI caching.
 This function has implications on the results received from JNDI lookups.
 Because data sources are generally static, this should not affect most application components using connection pooling.